-I’m the Head of Policy Programmes and Communications at the University of Bath Institute for Policy Research (IPR) and also one of the co-lead founders of the ActNowFilm Project.
-I’m a public policy and communications specialist with experience of connecting, and translating between, policy and research.
+I’m the Head of Policy Programmes and Communications at the University of Bath Institute for Policy Research (IPR) and one of the Co- Directors and founders of the ActNowFilm Project.
+I’m a public policy and communications specialist with experience of connecting and translating between policy and research.
 I develop and deliver strategies to engage with, inform and influence policy audiences, as well as connecting innovative research more widely through digital communications and public engagement.
 The climate crisis is the greatest global challenge we face and working on this project, with young people from all over the world, has taught me so much and also given me renewed hope for our sustainable future.
-I look forward to receiving your film submissions and working collaboratively to take ActNowFilm to COP28.
+It has been a real pleasure to Co-Direct this project, and I look forward to presenting the ActNowFilm at COP28 this year.

 As a co-lead on ActNowFilm since its inception in 2021 for COP26 in Glasgow, this project is very dear to my heart.
 It’s so important for young people to have a voice on climate change, as the decisions we make today will affect their future and the future of their kids in years to come – something I am only too aware of as a mother of two.
 I’m now an independent sustainability consultant, having previously worked as Project Manager at the Centre for Climate Repair at Cambridge.
 Before that my background was in senior marketing roles in the UK, Asia and Australia for some well-known brands, and most recently in corporate sustainability, helping climate start-ups and marketing organisations work through their climate strategy and plans.